 More information on Event Tracing for Windows (ETW)

 ETW enables the consistent, straightforward capture of kernel and application events.
-You can enable or disable event capture at any time without restarting the system or process.
+Enabling or disabling event capture at any time doesn’t require a system or process restart.

 Windows Performance Analyzer (WPA) presents the information that ETW collects in an easy-to-understand set of graphs and tables.